-Luckily, shortening your attention span doesn’t make this change permanent.
-There are several ways of improving your attention span but they require consistency and determination.
-These methods have two aims - limiting your distractions and improving your focus.
-Let's take a look at how to increase your attention span.
+Shrinking attention span is not permanent.
+There are several ways of improving attention span, but they require consistency and perseverance.
+These methods have two purposes - confining your distractions and enhancing your focus.
+Below are a few tips and tricks to improve attention and concentration.
+Also, Let's take a look at how to increase attention span.

-So you call yourself the master multitasker?
-While this might seem like an efficient and productive way of getting your work done, the truth is quite the opposite.
-Focusing on two different things at the same time isn't cognitively possible.
-What you call multitasking is actually your brain rapidly switching back and forth between multiple tasks instead of actually handling both tasks at once.
-This puts a rapid strain on your brain which can lead to you tiring quicker and doing sloppy work.
-A chef preparing two extremely difficult dishes might succeed in completing both dishes but won't achieve the same level of quality as they would focusing on just one dish.
-That’s why not expending your present attention span is the first thing to keep in mind when working on increasing your attention span.
-Multitasking might feel like you’re staying ahead of the game but it actually requires more energy and mental resources, increasing the chances of you making errors.
-So how do you let your brain rest when it gets strained?
+So, you call yourself the master multitasker?
+While this might seem an efficient and productive way of getting your work done, the truth is quite the opposite.
+Focusing on two different things at the exact time isn't cognitively feasible.
+What you call multitasking is your brain rapidly trading back and forth between tasks instead of handling both tasks simultaneously, making you tired quicker and accomplishing sloppy work.
+E.g. A chef preparing two extremely difficult dishes might succeed in completing both but won't achieve the same level of quality as they would focusing on just one dish.
+This is the first thing to remember when working on increasing attention span.

 2. Take breaks

-Adding in short breaks like the Pomodoro technique helps your brain stay focused on one task.
-After a long day of physical exertion, your body might need to rest in order to recover.
-Just like your body, your brain too needs rest after extensive exercise so it can regain clarity, focus, and strength.
+Adding short breaks like the Pomodoro technique helps your brain focus on one task better.
+After a long day of physical movement, your body might need to rest to recover.
+Just like your body, your brain, too, needs rest after extensive exercise to regain clarity.
 Including regular breaks into your day can help you recover your spent energy and is a great way to increase your attention span.
 How do you decide when to take breaks?
-You can schedule your breaks as per the 50-10, which suggests you take a 10-minute break every 50 minutes of working on your task.
-If you want a more relaxed schedule and your tasks are short, you can instead choose to take a break after each project or task.
-You might worry that taking breaks might interrupt your flow of work, but the benefits of taking breaks will overpower your doubts.
+Here are a few study break ideas.
+You might worry that taking breaks might interrupt your workflow, but the benefits will overpower your doubts, inadvertently increasing attention span.

-So how do you improve attention span through exercise directly?
+So, how do you improve attention span through exercise directly?
 Meditation is the answer!
-By training your mind to focus and redirecting distracting thoughts, you are using meditation to improve your attention span.
-By building this productive habit, you are not only working on increasing your attention span, but also developing other values such as self-discipline and a positive outlook, while also lowering your stress levels.
-How can you increase your attention span through meditation?
-By focusing on your breath and pulling your mind back to your breath when it wanders, you can improve your attention span.
-Train yourself to meditate.
-Building this habit will take time and might seem a might task.
-To make it easier, start off small by meditating for a minute a day.
-It might not be as effective but it will definitely help you build a habit and help you out in the long run.
-So what’s a way to improve cognitive control as passively as possible?
+By training your mind to focus and redirecting distracting thoughts, you are using meditation to improve attention span.
+By building this productive habit, you are working on increase attention span and developing other values, such as self-discipline and a positive outlook, while lowering your stress levels.
+Meditating regularly will help you build a habit and help you out in the long run, one of the most effective ways to increase attention span.

-Buff those attention muscles through exercise and meditation.
+Polish those attention muscles through exercise and meditation.
 Studies show that spending time in nature will help you recharge your attention bar.
-Even looking at a picture of nature can have enormous revitalising effects and is a great way to increase your attention span instantly.
+Even looking at a picture of nature can have enormous revitalising effects and is one of the effective ways to improve attention span.

-Chewing gum can actually have a positive impact on your performance while also lowering your stress levels.
-Surprisingly, chewing gum is a great way to increase attention span as well.
-Although it might not have a long-lasting effect on your ability to focus, chewing gum is certainly a go-to option when you need a quick way to improve your attention span, especially for tasks that require you to exercise your visual and audio memory.
-Drinking water and staying hydrated is another important way of increasing your attention span.
+Chewing gum can also have a good effect on your routine while also reducing your stress levels.
+Surprisingly, chewing gum is also a great way to increase attention span.
+Although it might not have a long-lasting effect on your ability to focus, chewing gum is certainly a go-to option when you need a quick way to improve attention span, especially for things that require you to exercise your pictorial and audio memory.
+Drinking water and staying hydrated are other ways to increase attention span too.

-As we already discussed, your brain actively tones down any distractions in your environment.
+As we already discussed, your brain actively tones down any environmental distractions.
 The noisier and more distracting your surroundings are, the more energy you will require, and the quicker your brain will tire out.
-So, a good way of increasing your attention span is by reducing the amount of energy you spend muting unnecessary stimuli.
+So, a good way to increase your attention span is by reducing the energy you spend muting unnecessary stimuli.
 You can do this by making sure anything distracting is far away.
 Even having a phone in the room can be distracting.
-Social media can cause plenty of distractions on its own so here are a few ways to limit these:
+Social media can cause plenty of distractions on its own, so here are a few ways to limit these:

 - Schedule tasks that require you to check your phone, such as checking social media, emails, and texts into predesignated batches, so you don't spend too much time and stray from the task at hand.

 - Turn off all your notifications when you don't require them.
-These might interfere with your focus, so getting rid of them is certainly an easy way of increasing your attention span.
+These might interfere with your focus, so getting rid of them is an easy way to increase your attention span.